 As frequently occurs with any new and exciting technology a debate is brewing between the keep-government-regulation-out–of–my-hair-so-as-not-to-stifle-innovation crowd and the let’s-make-sure-this-stuff-is-safe-before-releasing-it-on-unsuspecting-consumers crowd.
 As of this writing, the “innovators” and big businesses are winning.

 If you don’t believe that consider the current state of affairs in the US:

 - No nanotech-specific regulation or safety testing is required before nanomaterials can be used in food, food packaging or agricultural consumer products.

 - There are no labeling laws relating to nano ingredients that are in our food supply or its packaging.

-I’m no Luditte.
+I’m no Luddite.
 I’m all for innovation.
-I support clean energy, stem cell and, yes, nanotech research.
+I support clean energy, stem cell, and, yes, nanotech research.
 But it is equally outrageous that we would not regulate a potentially dangerous new technology in any way, shape or form before unleashing it on the public.
 It is the height of recklessness and clearly a sop to the usual monied interests.

 Two last points: